Agnes Varda Forever in collaboration

 Using the $100 check that I mailed to her, she hired me to design a poster with the “Agnes Varda Forever” message and removable tabs listing movies directed by Varda.
 She bought colored paper on which to print the poster and perforated the lower portion of the poster making tab removal easier.
 Lastly, she cut each tab by hand and has been hanging them on poles throughout Portland ever since.
 As she does this she realizes, “I’m born to post stuff in public!”

 JJ hopes that people will take a tab from the poster and use it as a reminder to find out more about Agnes Varda and then watch the film.
 In May 2021, we celebrated her birthday by revealing our identities and the origin of the project during an interview with the Hollywood Theatre.
+A more in-depth interview was published in the Social Forms of Art Journal in early June 2021.

 Special thank you to Mykle Hansen, Harrell Fletcher, Portland State University Art and Social Practice MFA program, The Portland Stamp Company, Independent Publishing Resource Center, Mark, Emma, Nico, John, Polly, and Agnes. ❤️